AnalogFolk/folk-style/content/en/javascript.md

 - Short inline comments SHOULD generally follow a line
-- Functions and constructors, classes and modules SHOULD be preceded by a header multi-line comment using [JSDoc syntax](jsdoc) to describe parameters and return values
+- Functions and constructors, classes and modules SHOULD be preceded by a header multi-line comment using [JSDoc syntax][jsdoc] to describe parameters and return values

 ```javascript